Teeth Grinding (Bruxism): Causes and Treatment Options In Malta

 Bruxism is a medical condition that causes people to unconsciously grind, gnash and clench their teeth from time to time.
 Although occasional teeth grinding does not cause much harm, when done on a regular basis, it can cause teeth damage among other oral health complications.
 Teeth grinding affects people of all ages from childhood through adulthood.

 Why Do People Grind Their Teeth?

 The cause of bruxism is not entirely known.
-However, most people grind their teeth when they are feeling stressful or anxious.
-Seventy percent of all bruxism cases are due to stress or anxiety which affects them subconsciously especially when sleeping.
+However, most people grind their teeth when they are feeling stressed or anxious.
+Seventy per cent of all bruxism cases are due to stress or anxiety which affects them subconsciously especially when sleeping.
 Other times, teeth grinding may occur due to an abnormal bite, crooked or missing teeth.
 Teeth Grinding may also be caused by a sleep disorder such as apnea.

 What Are The Symptoms Of Tooth Grinding?

 Since teeth grinding happens typically during sleep, most people are unaware that they grind their teeth.
 However, they may experience a sore jaw or a dull but constant headache.
 These are some of the most common signs of bruxism.

 Your loved ones may also inform if you grind at night as they can hear you.
 In severe cases, bruxism may cause: